wisehackermonkey/barcode-generator/README.md

     - issue with example check if each bit is correct
 - debug improvements: for start middle and end sentinals render them longer than the other bars like shown in example ![](http://www.barcodeisland.com/ean13-2.gif)

+- debug using photoshop overly exapcted with actual